ICAMS/Kanapy/README.md

 ## Installation as system administrator

-If system administrators with write access to the root directory of the knpy-environment want to install kanapy for all users, they need to run
+If system administrators with write access to the root directory of the knpy-environment want to install Kanapy for all users, they need to run

 ```
 (knpy) $ python admin_setup.py
 ```

 after activating the knpy-environment.
-This will automatically execute the kanapy installation and texture setup in administrator mode.
+This will automatically execute the Kanapy installation and texture setup in administrator mode.
 After that step, users can directly access Kanapy in the conda environment.

 # Running tests